A fascinating day at Edinburgh Castle – behind the scenes of the Virgin Money Fireworks Concert

 After the music came the pyrotechnics, with a short break in the middle.
 We were met at the fences to be taken down to the cave underneath the One O’Clock Gun, where the spectacle is planned in its final stages.
 For what the audience experiences tonight, months and months of careful planning are needed, both from the Scottish Chamber Orchestra and Pyrovision, the company behind the bangs.
 It was fascinating to see how many wires and explosive devices are needed, but even more fascinating was to get a glimpse at the script for tonight and and explanation on how it all works.
 Steve from Pyrovision showed us the match which makes it all happen, and the magic yellow box to control the fireworks.
 And we even got the chance to test the yellow box, with a tiny bang.
 The only question out of bounds was the money question, but one might presume that this is not a cheap undertaking.

 After so much inspiration it was time for a coffee and cake, before experiencing the rest of the castle first-hand.
 And a stint to the Edinburgh International Festival box office to get my ticket for tonight.
 Getting behind the scenes of the Fireworks concert made me realise how important it is to support those events, they ain’t happen out of the blue.
+It takes getting the materials from Lockstock Fireworks or other providers, setting up a meticulous amount of details and maintaining them all through the night.
 Seeing the passion all those people behind the scenes put in their work makes the ticket price of £12.50 seem marginal.
 If I would have had the choice between castle and fireworks concert, with the latter one being the cheaper option, my choice would have been clear: Fireworks.
 Even better I get to see both of them, to end a stunning week of performances at the Festival, worth supporting.

 And speaking about Speed of Light earlier: I managed to end my day with walking up to Arthur’s Seat with a friend again to enjoy a warmish summer’s night and runners painting pictures on the Salisbury Crags.
 It couldn’t have been a better day!